madetech/handbook/roles/reliability_engineer.md

 ## Expectations

+### To proactively identify technical improvements and recommend them to delivery teams

+We expect our Reliability Engineers to be able to spot areas for improvement in customer codebases such as test suites, dependency upgrades, performance issues detected by monitoring.
+We also expect them to be able to highlight these issues in a jargon free way and be able to convey the relative urgency of the issues ultimately leading to our customer codebases being improved.

 ### To autonomously deliver working software

 We expect our Reliability Engineers to be able to work on entire features, from conception through to production deployment, without guidance and direction from others.
 This doesn't mean they have to be delivered without pairing, or asking advice from the wider team.
 What it does mean is the primary force for ensuring the feature is built and deployed in a timely fashion is the responsiblity of the Reliability Engineer working on the problem.